cloudnative-pg/cloudnative-pg/docs/src/troubleshooting.md

 the Cluster resource with the new size to apply the same change to all the pods.
 Please look at the ["Volume expansion" section](storage.md#volume-expansion) in the documentation.

-If the space for WAL segments is exhausted, the pod will be crashlooping and the cluster status will report `Not enough disk space`.
+If the space for WAL segments is exhausted, the pod will be crash-looping and the cluster status will report `Not enough disk space`.
 Increasing the size in the PVC and then in the Cluster resource will solve the issue.
 See also the ["Disk Full Failure" section](instance_manager.md#disk-full-failure)